12 Best Things to Do in Aosta Valley, Italy

 The latter has a path that begins with prehistoric finds and then continues with Roman and early medieval ones from all over Aosta Valley.
 For lovers of numismatics, there is also a remarkable collection of coins ranging from the Greek age to the Savoy period.

 Old City Walls

-In the past, Aosta was entirely surrounded by a wall which you can still find traces of.
+In the past, Aosta was entirely surrounded by a wall that you can still find traces of.
 The points where they are still clearly visible are in via Hotel des Monnaies, via Carducci, via Carrel, via Monte Solarolo, via Abbé Chanoux.
-In via Festaz, especially at its intersection with via Vevey, you can see the breaches open in the walls for the passage of the modern city streets.
+In via Festaz, especially at its intersection with via Vevey, you can see the breaches open in the walls to pass the modern city streets.